Alina Romanowski

-Alina L. Romanowski (born September 26, 1955) is an American career diplomat who has served as the United States Ambassador to Iraq since June 2022.
+Alina L. Romanowski (born September 26, 1955) is an American career diplomat who had served as the United States Ambassador to Iraq from June 2022 to December 2024.
 She previously served as the United States Ambassador to Kuwait from February 2020 to April 2022.

 Early life and education

-Romanowski is from Illinois.
-Her father immigrated to the U.S. from Poland and her mother from Canada.
-She earned bachelors and master's degrees from the University of Chicago.
+Alina Romanowski is from Illinois.
+Her father Thomas A. Romanowski, was born in Warsaw, Poland and in 1946 immigrated to the U.S. He was a professor of high-energy physics.
+Her mother, Carmen M. Romanowski, emigrated from Canada and was a French language teacher.
+Alina Romanowski earned bachelor's and master's degrees from the University of Chicago.
 She also attended Tel Aviv University in Israel.

 Career

 While she was a student at the University of Chicago, Romanowski interviewed on campus with the CIA and began a career in the U.S. government.

 Romanowski has spent four decades in U.S. public service roles, focused in large part in Near East and South Asia.
 She worked for the Central Intelligence Agency as an intelligence analyst on the Near East and South Asia region for ten years.
-She served as the Director of the NESA Office and country director for Israel.
-Romanowski served as founding Director of the Near East-South Asia Center for Strategic Studies at the National Defense University, as well as Deputy Assistant Secretary of Defense for Near Eastern and South Asian Affairs in the Office of the Secretary of Defense.
+She served as the director of the NESA Office and country director for Israel.
+Romanowski served as founding Director of the Near East-South Asia Center for Strategic Studies at the National Defense University, as well as deputy assistant secretary of defense for Near Eastern and South Asian affairs in the Office of the Secretary of Defense.

-In 2003, she joined the State Department to establish the Middle East Partnership Initiative Office and serve as its first Director.
-She also served in two Deputy Assistant Secretary positions in the Bureau of Education and Cultural Affairs and as acting Deputy Assistant Secretary in the Bureau of Near Eastern Affairs.
+In 2003, she joined the State Department to establish the Middle East Partnership Initiative Office and serve as its first director.
+She also served in two deputy assistant secretary positions in the Bureau of Education and Cultural Affairs and as acting deputy assistant secretary in the Bureau of Near Eastern Affairs.

-From 2011 to 2015, Romanowski served at USAID as Deputy Assistant Administrator for the Middle East Bureau.
-In March 2015 she became the Coordinator for U.S. Assistance to Europe and Eurasia in the State Department's Bureau for European and Eurasian Affairs, overseeing all U.S. federal assistance to thirty countries in Europe and Eurasia, including Central Asia.
+From 2011 to 2015, Romanowski served at USAID as deputy assistant administrator for the Middle East Bureau.
+In March 2015 she became the coordinator for U.S. assistance to Europe and Eurasia in the State Department's Bureau for European and Eurasian Affairs, overseeing all U.S. federal assistance to thirty countries in Europe and Eurasia, including Central Asia.

-Romanowski became Principal Deputy Coordinator for Counterterrorism in 2017, after serving in an acting role.
+Romanowski became principal deputy coordinator for Counterterrorism in 2017, after serving in an acting role.